nandha2447/asana-ant/README.md

 This is the component that is shown inside `TaskDetails` (drawer component).
 The data of this component is driven by the card selected in the home page.

+### `components/HeaderSettings.js`

+This is the component that is shown inside the header on the right hand side.
+This is a static component

 ### `App.css`

 Contains the styles for the application